Skip to main content

 People with more advanced stage thymomas (such as stages III and IV) who have had surgery may be treated with radiation afterward, even if all of the tumor was removed.
 If the tumor couldn’t be removed completely, radiation therapy is usually given after surgery.
 Depending on how much cancer was left behind, chemotherapy (chemo) may be added as well.

 Thymic carcinomas are more likely than thymomas to come back after treatment.
 People with stage I tumors may not need further treatment if the tumor was removed completely.
-If the tumor is more advanced, or some might have been left behind, patients are typically treated with radiation after surgery.
-The radiation may be given along with chemo, especially if some of the cancer is left behind after surgery.
+If the tumor is more advanced, or some might have been left behind, people typically are treated with radiation after surgery.
+The radiation may be given along with chemo, especially if some cancer is left behind after surgery.

 Unresectable cancers